Talk to our experts

 Do I need a criminal or civil law solicitor?

 Most criminal solicitors will have very little knowledge of the social welfare benefit system and cannot rightfully advise you on civil benefit fraud allegations.
-Here, at Crystal Law, we have specialist civil law solicitors and can assist our clients in all benefit matters, including representing them at Interview Under Caution.
+Here, at Crystal Law, we have specialist civil law solicitors and can assist our clients in all benefit matters, including representing them at Interview Under Caution during an investigation process.

 For expert advice on benefit fraud allegations, contact our specialist team.